How to add an aggregate function?¶

 virtual int32_t accumulatorFixedWidthSize() const = 0;

-The HashAggregation operator uses this method during initialization to calculate the total size of the row and figure out offsets at which different aggregates will be storing their data.
+The HashAggregation operator uses these methods during initialization to calculate the total size of the row and figure out offsets at which different aggregates will be storing their data.
 The operator then calls velox::exec::Aggregate::setOffsets method for each aggregate to specify the location of the accumulator.

 // Sets the offset and null indicator position of 'this'.